tensorflow/tensorflow/tensorflow/docs_src/performance/performance_guide.md

 To optimize TensorFlow performance on CPUs, including Intel® Xeon and Xeon Phi™, the best approach is to @{$install_sources$install from sources} with all of the instructions supported by the target CPU.
-For details, see the [article](https://software.intel.com/en-us/articles/boosting-deep-learning-training-inference-performance-on-xeon-and-xeon-phi).
+For details, see the [boosting deep learning training article] from Intel.

 TensorFlow can make use of intra-op and inter-op parallelism when running on CPU.
 Intra-op controls the size of the thread pool to parallelize kernels in a given